 The printmaking facilities allow students to explore ideas and imagery while utilizing the widest range of equipment and technologies.
 The spacious studios are designed to accommodate environmentally conscious materials.

-• The lithography area is equipped with two 51” x 30” Brand presses, a 34” x 59” Tackach Garfield press, two 25” x 36” Fuchs and Lang presses, and a comprehensive library of large lithographic stones
+- The lithography area is equipped with two 51” x 30” Charles Brand presses, a 34” x 59” Tackach Garfield press, two 25” x 36” Fuchs and Lang presses, and a comprehensive library of large lithographic stones.

-• The digital lab is equipped with an Epson 7900 wide-format ink jet printer, an Epson 3880 printer and a laser printer.
-Students have access to two IMac computers and a scanner.
+- The digital lab/tech office is equipped with an Epson 7900 wide-format ink jet printer, an Epson 3880 printer and an HP laser printer.
+Students also have access to two IMac computers and a scanner.